 Feizhi from Golden Sun makes many accurate predictions, but her father dismisses them as coincidences.
 If the player helps her save her friend Hsu, her father finally admits she can tell the future.

 Commander Shepard from Mass Effect is one as far as the brass is concerned.
 S/he can't convince them of anything important, no matter how damning the evidence presented is.

 Most of Shepard's predictions sound absurdly crazy from the perspective of the council or anyone else.
 The Reapers went to a lot of trouble to make sure there was virtually no evidence of their existence.
 The council very quickly changes their mind about Saren being involved in Eden Prime when s/he presented hard evidence.
 Admittedly, the witness testimony should have been given more weight considering he was identified by name by another Spectre.

-Gets even more absurd in Mass Effect 2.
-Where the council (if you kept them alive) STILL doesn't believe you.
+Gets even more absurd in Mass Effect 2, where the council (if you kept them alive) STILL doesn't believe you.
 Despite you having saved them personally from a Reaper.
-The blame it on the Geth, even if Legion (a geth) is in your party and says "Nope, wasn't us."
+They blame it on the Geth, even if Legion (a geth) is in your party and says "Nope, wasn't us."

 Shepard: So the geth believed your proof that the Reapers were coming back?